-Rosa Parks protest had also occurred just four months after a fourteen year old black boy, Emmett Till, had been murdered in Mississippi for whistling at a white girl.
-The Deep South remained a dangerous place for the Negroe who stepped out of line.
+Rosa Parks protest had also occurred just four months after a fourteen-year-old black boy, Emmett Till, had been murdered in Mississippi for whistling at a white girl.
+The Deep South remained a dangerous place for the Negro who stepped out of line.

 The emergence of the Civil Rights Movement was to bring in its wake a revival in the fortunes of the Ku Klux Klan.
 Whereas the former sought to change the South and create an even playing field for all the length and breadth of the country, the latter was just as determined to preserve the privileged status of the white population in the South.

 The central plank of the Civil Rights Movement was voter registration.
 The majority of Negroes in the South were effectively disenfranchised.
 For example, in Mississippi where blacks made up 41% of the population only 2% were eligible to vote.
-They were second class citizens in their own State and their own country, and as long as they were prevented from voting it would remain so.
+They were second class citizens in their own State and their own country, and if they were prevented from voting they would remain so.

 Found guilty, Cecil Price, Imperial Wizard Sam Bowers, and five others were sentenced to between three and ten years in prison.
 None were to serve more than six.